matbryan52/microscopy-images-qem/slides.md

 ---

-## Uses of the Fourier transform for images
+## Uses of image Fourier transforms

 - The transform is reversible, it contains exactly the same information as the image
 * It can be computed quickly with Fast Fourier Transform (**FFT**)